hcengineering/platform/README.md

 rush bundle   # Will prepare bundles. rush docker:build   # Will build docker containers for all applications. docker-compose up -d --force-recreate # Will setup all containers

-# wait a few seconds delay, to be sure elastic is up and running.
-../deploy/setup-es-attachment-pipeline.sh    # Setup elastic search plugin configuration.
 ```

 By default docker volumes `dev_db` `dev_elastic` `dev_files` will be created for mongo/elastic/minio instances.